bachmacintosh/deno-pebbles/open-when-live/README.md

 ```

 After the first run, a `.twitch.json` file will be created in the project root.
 Update it with your Twitch App's client
 ID and secret.
-Run the program again, and it will open the stream once they go live, checking every 5 minutes by
+The `accessToken` and the `tokenExpires` date will be updated automatically as needed.
+Run the program
-default.
+again, and it will open the stream once they go live, checking every 5 minutes by default.

 ## Permissions